 “Isaiah constantly talks about his teachers at ChildServe,” said his mom Presha.
 “He comes home and tells me all about them.
 They are his best friends, and on the weekend, he wants to go see them.”

-For Isaiah, a combination of ABA and Autism Day Health played a crucial role in shaping his growth.
+For Isaiah, a combination of ABA and the Autism Day Program played a crucial role in shaping his growth.

 “ABA has been instrumental in helping our family practice the skills Isaiah learns at ChildServe in our own home and in the community,” said Presha.
 “What has been most impressive to me is how they keep working on a certain skill until they find a technique that works for him.
 It’s not a cookie cutter program; instead they take time to learn about him and how he responds best.”

-ABA and Autism Day Health work together differently depending on each child’s needs.
-Isaiah comes to ChildServe from 8 a.m. – 4:30 p.m. every weekday.
-During that time, he spends half his day at ABA, and half at Autism Day Health, where occupational and speech therapy are also built into his schedule once a week.
+ABA and the Autism Day Program work together differently depending on each child’s needs.
+A typical week for Isaiah would include receiving care at ChildServe from 8 a.m. – 4:30 p.m. every weekday.
+During that time, he spent half his day at ABA, and half at the Autism Day Program, where occupational and speech therapy were also built into his schedule once a week.
 At most other providers, families would need to drive to multiple appointments and locations to receive these services on the same day.
-Thanks to ChildServe, Isaiah’s family has more time to focus on building up their relationship.
+Thanks to ChildServe, Isaiah’s family has had more time to focus on building up their relationship.

 “Isaiah is loving, smart, full of energy, determined, and loves to play outside blowing bubbles, catching bugs, or playing in water,” said Presha.
 “Thanks to ChildServe, we understand Isaiah better, and he understands himself and what’s expected of him.
 This has been a learning experience for everyone, and ChildServe has done a tremendous job of walking beside us in our journey.
 Every time I talk to someone about ChildServe and how they have impacted our family, I tear up.
 I have not had one single instance where we’ve been treated like anything other than family-from the moment we walk in the door until we leave.”